SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Since this is not my physics blog, I think I will leave this topic here.
 I cannot quite turn it to useful allegory.

+## Redemptionists versus Adventists

+Oh no!
+No, no!
+The story got too stupid for me.
+The factions loyal to "Lord" (the advanced alien civilization) start doing the whole anti-religious thing (meaning pseudo-religious zealot ideological thing).
+I thought I'd make it through to the end of *Three Body Problem*, but it has become too cringe.

+However, there is something to be recovered in my allegory.
+It is true that in MMT circles there are factions.
+Some MMT advocates are capitalists, some socialist, and a mix in-between, I guess some might be quasi-libertarians, and there are plenty of liberals.
+However, I do not see *Three Body Problem* being of more use for my allegory.
+Using scifi as allegory was a nice game worth paying while it lasted today.

+I still do not think the book is Chinese State propaganda, but the TV series has enough weird actors playing the international community (they appear to be amateur actors) that it sort of ruins the feel of the TV series.
+The cinematography is good for a TV/streaming budget, but I got a bit tired sucking in the cringe on many aspects of the production, eventually.

+I am guessing the Netflix version will be cringe in another way, the way *Game of Thrones* became.
+But I'll have a look at it next year maybe, just in case they do something different with the whole aliens as "Lord" plot.
+Change that up into something realistic and more hard scifi and it could be very good entertainment.

+### Conflict Theory

+OK, I'm being too sensitive.
+For sure, history teaches us humans tend to get into ideological conflict when there is uncertainty.
+So it is not at all unrealistic that the ETO in *Three Body* would splinter into factions.
+This fits with plenty of allegories, as I just mentioned.
+I will suck-it-up then and continue reading.

+However, I do like my scifi more when the super-powerful aliens are ethical.
+Why would they not be?

+The worst dis-analogy people have about this is getting reflected in contemporary society in the form of the fear of Ai superintelligence.
+The idea is supertintelligent Ai might treat the human species as ants.
+This is laughable.
+It is an idea based on a false analogy.
+(The analogy is how humans treat actual ants.)

+There are many flaws in the analogy, but the biggest is that a superintelligence will conform to *our* pretend analogies!
+Another is the idea hierarchies of intelligence will recapitulate (a fractal sociology notion.
+There is no justification for this thesis.

+In fact, I am pretty cynical about the Ai tech industry.
+I think they are capable, even innocently, of drumming up fear of an Ai singularity just to fuel their research.
+I call it Nerd Capitalism.

+But heck, better to fund the nerds than the Military, I say.

+The think about Nick Bostrom, Connor whatshisname, whatshisname Eliezer, and whatshisname Hinton
+--- all the Ai Singularity fear-mongers --- is that their inferences are bogus.
+But why?
+Can I prove they are wrong?

+No, I cannot prove they are wrong.
+We just cannot well-predict the future.
+The problem here is one of probability theory.
+The Ai nerds want you to believe their doom prognostications are 95% confident bands, or whatever.

+The truth is, they have no idea what the error bands are for their doom predictions and nightmare scenarios.
+No one does.

+If pressed on this, some of them will say, "Yeah, but prepare for the worst."

+OK.

+What is the worst case scenario though?

+Once again, they have no idea.
+They have worst case nightmares and dreams, but so do I, and mine are not the same as theirs.
+Who is to say whose nightmares are more realistic?

+My claim would be what we fundamentally have to deal with politically and globally is an ethical macroeconomics, a spiritual economics, and a fair go for all people.
+It has nothing to do with Ai.
+Ai can be used as a tool to emancipate the working class, but it is only a tool.
+This means dismantling old power structures and replacing them with power and authority that serves the interests of the poorest.
+For the poor did not get a vote in determining their condition.

+### Nihilism

+I do "get" the strong theme of nihilism in **THree Body*./ Humans suck.

+But it is a prejudice of our times.
+It is a jaundiced view of humanity that originates from looking only at the evil people do, and ignoring all the good.
+To be wise one needs to weight such extremes.
+Although I'm no anthropologist, I would suspect if we weight the acts people do, and have done, overall the human species is truly marvellous and wonderful.

+It is however a fair enough plot device to sue.
+Because a few cynics can certainly spoiled things for millions.
+I'll thus be interested in reading on to see where Liu Cixin takes this.
+But it could get boring, and tell us more about Liu Cixin's blinkered view of humanity than about what he could have learned from life and reflected in his scifi art.

+## Conclusion --- halfway through

+I think *The Expanse* is the 2020's best scifi on the small screen so far.

+I tolerated a few others, there was a German and a British series, "Dark something", I forge the other, one was a dual world, the other was a nuclear facility turned time travel portal (the German one).
+They were watchable.

+In my old age I've learned to dismiss time travel stories, they don't work for me, unless used for comedy.
+Parallel Worlds are no good either, but that's a bias I have from my own physics research preferences.
+So if anyone thinks there is scifi entertainment better then *The Expanse* please tell me.
+The good stuff is good for me when I an low and depressed.

+I will probably persist with *Remembrance of Earth's Past*, but now I think it's going to be more a chore than for entertainment.
+(Curiosity can do that, kills the ).

 <table style="border-collapse: collapse; border=0;">
     <colgroup>
        <col span="1" style="width: 25%;">